camunda/camunda/docs/src/reference/message-correlation/message-correlation.md

 Messages can be buffered for a given time.
 Buffering can be useful in a situation when it is not guaranteed that the subscription is opened before the message is published.

-A message has a **time-to-live** (TTL) which specifies the time how long it is buffered.
+A message has a **time-to-live** (TTL) which specifies for how long it is buffered.
 Within this time, the message can be correlated to a workflow instance.

 When a subscription is opened then it polls the buffer for a proper message.
 If a proper message exists then it is correlated to the corresponding workflow instance.
 In case multiple messages match to the subscription then the first published message is correlated (like a FIFO queue).